-Visualizations play a critical role in education, in which spatial patterns are common (Ainsworth et al. 2011; Forbus et al., 2011; Gattis & Holyoak, 1996; Jee et al., 2014; Kellman, 2013; Uttal, et al, 2006).
-For example, in medical contexts, visual comparisons have been shown to be helpful in learning to distinguish between diseased and heathy lungs (Kok et al. 2013) and in diagnosing skin diseases (Brooks et al., 1991; Kellman, 2013).
-Visual comparisons are also prominent in depictions of economic and political patterns that need to be considered in policy decisions, as well as in education (e.g., Gentner et al., 2016; Matlen et al. 2011; Kok et al., 2013; Yuan, Uttal & Gentner, 2017).
+Visualizations play a critical role in education, in which spatial patterns are common (Ainsworth et al., 2011; Forbus, Usher, Lovett, Lockwood, & Wetzel, 2011; Gattis & Holyoak, 1996; Jee et al., 2014; Kellman, 2013; Uttal et al., 2006).
+For example, in medical contexts, visual comparisons have been shown to be helpful in learning to distinguish between diseased and heathy lungs (Kok et al., 2013) and in diagnosing skin diseases (Brooks et al., 1991; Kellman, 2013).
+Visual comparisons are also prominent in depictions of economic and political patterns that need to be considered in policy decisions, as well as in education (e.g., Gentner et al., 2016; Kok et al., 2013; Matlen et al., 2011; Yuan et al., 2017).
 Yet not all such visualizations are equally effective.

 The spatial alignment principle may explain why some visual comparisons are more effective than others.
-For example, spatial alignment can explain why matching legend entries to lines in a graph is more efficient when the legend is placed in direct spatial alignment to the lines (Wong, 2013; first column in Figure 1).
-Direct spatial alignment also facilitates quantitative decisions, such as determining which of two bars in a bar graph is longer (Cleveland and McGill 1985, 1987; Figure 7).
+For example, spatial alignment can explain why matching legend entries to lines in a graph is more efficient when the legend is placed in direct spatial alignment to the lines (Wong, 2013; see the first column in Figure 1).
+Direct spatial alignment also facilitates quantitative decisions, such as determining which of two bars in a bar graph is longer (Cleveland & McGill, 1985, 1987; see Figure 7).
 More generally, as shown in Experiment 2, the presence of competing potential correspondences can result in less efficient comparison.